multisynq/react-together/contributing/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project members responsible for enforcement at the [Multisynq Discord](https://discord.com/invite/6Bvt8vx8NA).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project members responsible for enforcement at the [Croquet Discord](https://croquet.io/discord).
 All complaints will be reviewed and investigated promptly and fairly.

 All project members are obligated to respect the privacy and security of the